llamac-lab/llamac/README.md

 # llamac

-**llamac-lab** is a pure C runtime for LLaMA-based models — built for tiny devices, embedded environments, and maximum portability.
+**llamac-lab** is a pure C runtime for LLaMA-based models, built for tiny devices, embedded environments, and maximum portability.

 Think [`llama.cpp`](https://github.com/ggerganov/llama.cpp), but:
 - Flattened into C